jhpyle/docassemble/_docs/docker.md

 volumes], which is a feature of [Docker].
 This will store the data in directories on the [Docker] host, so that when you destroy the container, these directories will be untouched, and when you start up a new container, it will use the saved directories.
+This feature is only available if you are running **docassemble** in a single-server configuration.

 These two options are explained in the following subsections.

+If you are operating a development server in a single-server configuration, and you will be using the [Playground], using [persistent volumes] is recommended.
+When a development server uses [S3], every time a [Playground] file is accessed, it must be copied from S3 to the server.
+This negatively impacts performance.

 ## <a name="persistent s3"></a>Using S3 or S3-compatible